Code-Institute-Submissions/Great-Food-Co/README.md

 Design

 ### colour Scheme:
-     The top heading color is light grey and the different section colours are light blue.
+     The top heading color is blue and the different section colours are light blue.
      There are a wide variety of colors  some are green, light grey, black, light blue, grey.

 ### Typography: